The Vintage Savage Model 24

 The model 24 that was introduced in 1950 would consist of the 22 long rifle barrel on top and the 410 shotgun the bottom.
 This would remain the combination for all of the 1950s.
 By the early 1960s Savage firearms would start producing the model 24 with the 22 Magnum cartridge and this became quite popular at the time.
 It was a nice 22 Magnum Rifle.

 They were a rather sleek looking firearm with classic styling that I considered a pretty good looking combination rifle.
-They had a nice walnut stock with a blued barrel and a nice case colored receiver.
+Included a nice walnut stock with a blued barrel and a nice case colored receiver.
 They were a nice lightweight firearm and a joy to carry and hunt with.